songhwanjun/ActiveBias/README.md

 1002–1012, 2017.

 ## 1. Summary
 For more accurate training, *Active Bias* emphasizes uncertain samples with high prediction variances.
 As shown in below figure borrowed from the [*original paper*](http://papers.nips.cc/paper/6701-active-bias-training-more-accurate-neural-networks-by-emphasizing-high-variance-samples), samples with low variances are too easy or too hard for training, therefore *Active Bias* focuses on uncertain samples with high variance.
-That is, the sample having highly variate prediction probability is preferred to construct next mini-batch.
+That is, the sample having highly variate prediction history is preferred to construct next mini-batch.
+In detail, *Active Bias* maintains a history structure to store all softmax outputs (or probabilities) of true labels, and computes the variance of accumulated prababilities for each sample.
+Then, based on the variance, it reweights the backward loss of the samples in each mini-batch before the backward propagation.

 <p align="center">
 <img src="figures/overview.png " width="650">